-Test Mode uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
+Test Mode uses the microcontroller to verify the proper operation of the detector's controls and indicator (switches and LED).
 The detector's loop oscillator circuit is also tested to verify the correct frequency range in each of the four frequency selections.